 3. Pour the hot milk gradually into the egg mixture, stirring constantly.
 Pour the mixture into the saucepan and put it back over the heat.

 4. Stir constantly with a wooden spatula.
-When the boiling point is reached, keep for 1 min and then remove from heat.
+When the boiling point is reached, keep for 1 min and then remove from the heat.
 Let cool to room temperature.

 Assembling the tart